-Reflections on the group model building process and the five roles Perceived value of recognizing the five roles
+Reflections on the group model-building process and the five roles

+Perceived value of recognizing the five roles

-The complexities of problem conceptualization, model formulation, and group process suggest that separating the roles of group facilitator, knowledge elicitor, and model crystallizer in large groups greatly facilitates model development.
-Our experiments have involved from three to five actors taking these five roles.
-Many system dynamics practitioners have pursued group work by themselves, commonly aided by a person within the group fulfilling the role of we have identified as the gatekeeper.
-In such one-person shows, the system dynamics practitioner functions at various times, or simultaneously, as group facilitator, knowledge elicitor, educator, modeler, and recording secretary.
-At a minimum our experiments and the literatures they are based upon suggest that recognizing these multiple and conflicting roles is essential for smooth group process and effective model-based group strategy support.
+The complexities of problem conceptualization, model formulation, and group process suggest that separating the roles of facilitator/elicitor and model crystallizer in large groups greatly facilitates model development.
+Our experiments have involved from three to five actors taking the five roles.
+Many system dynamics practitioners have pursued group work by themselves, commonly aided by a person within the group fulfilling the role we have identified as the gatekeeper.
+In such one-person interventions, the system dynamics practitioner functions at various times, or simultaneously, as group facilitator, knowledge elicitor, educator, modeler, and recording secretary.
+At a minimum, our experiences and the literature they are based upon suggest that recognizing these multiple and conflicting roles is essential for smooth group process and effective model-based group strategy support.

-But it is very likely the minimum is not enough.
-To accelerate group modeling to the point of conceptualizing, formulating, and simulating a reasonably complex model in two days almost certainly requires a team of several people each paying attention separate aspects of the process.
-Even for more traditional modeling projects in which models are built in the weeks between client group meetings, the most powerful minimum is not one person enlightened by perceiving several essential roles, but at least two people in a group modeling team, one focusing on group facilitation, knowledge elicitation, and initial drafts of structure, and the other focusing on the problem, the system being conceptualized, and refinements of structure.
-We suspect that the best group modeling work in system dynamics follows at least this minimal team structure, with members of the team unconsciously moving into and out of the roles we have described.
+But it is very likely that the minimum is not enough.
+To work effectively and efficiently with large client groups and to accelerate group modeling to the point of conceptualizing, formulating, and simulating a reasonably complex model in two days almost certainly requires a team of several people, each paying attention to separate aspects of the process.
+Even for more traditional modeling projects in which models are built in the weeks between client group meetings, the more powerful minimum is not one person enlightened by perceiving several essential roles but at least two people in a group modeling team, one focusing on group facilitation, knowledge elicitation, and initial drafts of structure, and the other focusing on the problem, the system being conceptualized, real-time refinements of structure, and emerging insights.
+We suspect that the best group modeling work in system dynamics in the past has followed at least this minimal team structure, with members of modeling teams implicitly moving into and out of the unrecognized roles we are now identifying.
 Just as a fluent basketball team plays better when positions are assigned, we suspect that assigning roles in group modeling, even fluid ones, will significantly improve the play.